The Language of Automation: Understanding the PLC Full Form and its Impact

 Disadvantages of PLC

-While PLCs offer numerous advantages in industrial automation, they also have some disadvantages:
+While The future of Programmable Logic Controllers (PLC full form) offer numerous advantages in industrial automation, they also have some disadvantages:

 • For an operator to maintain the PLC, they must be trained properly and efficiently to get the optimum usage out of the system.